 Years 12 and 13: A Level Latin

 Studying Latin at A Level unlocks the contemporary relevance of the Roman world in our modern times.
 The development of key analytical and evaluative skills support academic performance in other subject areas.
-This two-year programme covers authors such as Cicero, Virgil, Livy and Ovid in the original language, requiring girls to translate from English into Latin and to analyse grammar.
+This two-year programme covers authors such as Cicero, Virgil, Livy and Ovid in the original language, requiring students to translate from English into Latin and to analyse grammar.

 Outside the Classroom

-Through trips to the theatre and to archaeological sites, girls also explore Greek and Roman culture outside the classroom.
+Through trips to the theatre and to archaeological sites, students also explore Greek and Roman culture outside the classroom.
 Students also have the opportunity to travel abroad, going to Italy to visit Rome or to Pompeii, where much of the Latin course is based, to see where their heroes lived and to gain first-hand experience of the sites studied in class.

-Girls also have the opportunity to join the languages club, and take part in mini-plays, a Latin spelling bee, and further celebrate the culture, history and literature of Ancient Greece and Rome.
+Students also have the opportunity to join the languages club, and take part in mini-plays, a Latin spelling bee, and further celebrate the culture, history and literature of Ancient Greece and Rome.